AmaliaGM/Recipe-app/README.md

 > Describe how a new developer could make use of your project.

-To get a local copy up and running, follow these steps.
+To get a local copy up and running, follow these steps..

 ### Prerequisites